UmamiAppearance/rollup-plugin-your-function/README.md

 Eventually you will find what you need, but now you'll have to figure out the particularities of the plugin.
 And you find yourself thinking: _"Why was that so complicated?
 I could have done this to a regular file in seconds!"_.

 This is where **rollup-plugin-your-function** comes into play.
 The _only!_ thing it does, is to take a function, that you create by yourself.
-The function needs to take one argument, that is the source file, and must return the output code.
+Your function needs to take one argument, that is the source file, and must return the output code.
 And that's it.

 ## Install